nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. The F.A.R.T. book is divided into four main sections.
 Referencing the above:

-   1. The `Contacts List`, highlighted by the purple box.
+   1. The `Client List`, highlighted by the purple box.
 This shows you a simple list of all clients that have been added to the book.
    1. The `Detailed View`, highlighted by the orange box.
-This shows you a detailed view of one client when you select it from the `Contacts List` by double-clicking on the appropriate contact.
+This shows you a detailed view of one client when you select it from the `Client List` by double-clicking on the appropriate client.
    1. The `Command Input Window`, highlighted by the green box.
 This is where you input commands to interact with the F.A.R.T. book.
 Do so by selecting the `Command Input Window` and typing the relevant command.
 Press `Enter` to execute it.
    1. The `Response Window`, highlighted by the blue box.
 Once a command is inputted, this is where the F.A.R.T. book informs you of the result of your command.
 1. Some example commands you can try:
    * `help`: Opens the help window.
-   * `list` : Lists all contacts.
+   * `list` : Lists all clients.
-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 b/11 09 2001` : Adds a contact named `John Doe` to the F.A.R.T book and automatically marks them as unpaid.
+   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 b/11 09 2001` : Adds a client named `John Doe` to the F.A.R.T book and automatically marks them as unpaid.
-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3` : Deletes the 3rd client shown in the current list.
-   * `paid 3 f/6` : Marks the 3rd contact shown in the current list as paid and sets the policy renewal frequency to 6 months.
+   * `paid 3 f/6` : Marks the 3rd client shown in the current list as paid and sets the policy renewal frequency to 6 months.
-   * `unpaid 3` : Marks the 3rd contact shown in the current list as unpaid and changes the policy renewal frequency to 0.
+   * `unpaid 3` : Marks the 3rd client shown in the current list as unpaid and changes the policy renewal frequency to 0.
-   * `clear` : Deletes all contacts.
+   * `clear` : Deletes all clients.
-   * `find n/john`  : Displays all contacts with name(s) matching "john"
+   * `find n/john`  : Displays all clients with name(s) matching "john"
    * `exit` : Exits the app.

 1. Refer to the [Features](#features) below for details of each command.